-The field of Eulerian models for the NAS has been pioneered by the article of Menon et al. [2].
-Adjoint based techniques were subsequently developed for a fully continuous [3] NAS model (i.e. using partial differential equations), which has then been further used for modeling behavior of single agents (airlines) in the NAS [4], [5].
-In order to alleviate the problems due to network splits (this problem will be explained in detail later in this article and affects all previous models), a delay system model based on network flow techniques (inspired by the work [6]) was finally proposed [7] and successfully implemented.
+Adjoint based techniques were subsequently developed for a fully continuous NAS model (i.e. using partial differential equations), which has then been further used for modeling behavior of single agents (airlines) in the NAS.
+In order to alleviate the problems due to network splits (this problem will be explained in detail later in this article and affects all previous models), a delay system model based on network flow techniques (inspired by the work ) was finally proposed and successfully implemented.

 The Eulerian viewpoint will be used throughout this article.
 We will start by establishing the existence and uniqueness of a solution to the partial differential equations modelling air traffic on a network.
-Then we will solve an optimal control problem using a continuous adjoint method on a network that includes the arrival airspace at Oakland International Airport (OAK).
-We wish to make it clear that this article is fundamentally different from the earlier work [3] as the existence and uniqueness on a general network are proved in this article, the adjoint method that we develop uses new mathematical techniques and the control variables are different.
+Then we will solve an optimal control problem using a discretised adjoint on a network that includes the arrival airspace at Oakland International Airport (OAK).
+We wish to make it clear that this article is fundamentally different from the earlier work and as the existence and uniqueness on the network are proved in this article using a different framework, the adjoint method that we develop uses new mathematical techniques and the control variables are different.